tausiq2003/bp-2-project-mgmt/PRD.md

 - `admin` - Full system access
 - `project_admin` - Project-level administrative access
 - `member` - Basic project member access
+- `none`- Access to nothing, a project-admin is none to another project, if not specified, all members are none to another project, if not specified

 **Task Status:**